 PE & Sport Premium

-Since 2013, Whitemoor have benefited from the Primary PE and Sports Premium, which forms part of the government's 'Olympic Legacy' from the 2012 games.
+Since 2013, Whitemoor have benefited from the Primary PE and Sport Premium, which forms part of the government's 'Olympic Legacy' from London 2012.

 Our intention has been to target the funding on the following areas:

 - Increasing the confidence, knowledge and skills of all staff in teaching PE and sport.

 - Offering a broader experience of a range of sports and activities to all pupils.

 - Engaging all pupils in regular physical activity – kick starting healthy lifestyles.

 - Raising the profile of PE and sport across the school as a tool for whole-school improvement.

 For a much more detailed breakdown of how the funding has been spent, and evaluations of its impact, please click on the relevant star icon above.
 The portfolios referred to in the evaluation documents are on display outside our school office.

 A few years ago we worked with a local filmmaker (Adam Pepper) to produce the movie 'Legacy' – a showcase of some of the outcomes from our highly effective premium spending.
 Below are the two sections of this video; we hope you enjoy watching them.